15+ Essential Metal Working Hand Tools For Every Workshop

 This is the cutting tool that you’ll be using for anything too thick for your snips and sheers.
 Hacksaws come in both smaller and larger sizes, but you’re unlikely to need a small hacksaw when larger hacksaws are better for almost every possible job.

 The thicker the metal you’re working with, the more teeth you’ll want on your hacksaw.
 If you can, you’ll want to get several different hacksaws to use with different types of metal.
-If you can’t, you can always just get a bunch of different blades and replace them whenever you need to change the grade of your saw.

 This hacksaw set comes with several different blades, which can be super useful for working with different metals.
 It also comes with three sizes of saw, which you might not end up needing, but if you do, it will certainly be a lifesaver.